oppia/oppia-web-developer-docs/Migration-Instructions.md

 After pushing the new code to the production server and upgrading the version number in the Google App Engine 'Versions' panel, do the following:

   1. Flush memcache.
+  1. If necessary, stop the SearchRanker job (and any others that refer to ExplorationModel).
   1. Run the ExplorationMigrationJobManager job once, and wait for it to finish.
   1. Flush memcache (as a precaution).
+  1. Restart the SearchRanker job (and any others), if needed.
   1. Play through an exploration on the site to ensure that everything works as expected.